-If you have chosen to adopt the Community Benefit Society structure, we have two versions of the CLT Model Rules.
+If you have chosen to adopt the Community Benefit Society structure, we have two versions of the CLT Model Rules - charitable and non-charitable.
+You can download a briefing on charitable status and CBS incorporation from the bottom of this page.
 You should also look at other versions of Rules for CLTs to see what is best suited to your objectives.
-Several other organisations have model rules, including Wessex Community Assets, Somerset Coorporative Society and Plunkett Foundation.
-You should note that the National CLT Network model rules do not make provisions for fundraising through a share issue.
-Please find PDF versions of our CLT Model Rules available to review at the bottom of the page.
+Several other organisations have model rules, including the Somerset Cooperative Society and the Plunkett Foundation.
+You should note that the current National CLT Network model rules now make provisions for fundraising through a share issue.
+Please find PDF versions of our current CLT Model Rules available to review at the bottom of the page.

 If you have decided to use the National CLT Network's Model Rules we have to process your rules on your behalf.
 This is called the sponsorship service.

-To request a copy of the Rules please contact Bridie Lavender at the National CLT Network via Bridie@communitylandtrusts.org.uk or 020 3764 1841.
+To request an editable copy of the Rules and begin the process please contact us via email@example.com or 020 3096 7790.

 There is a fee charged for this service, which varies if you are a Member of the Network or not:

 - Members (including Start-ups) of the National CLT Network: £325

 We will then explain the process to you and handle your registration.

 Please note that there is a fee payable to the FCA for the number of amendments you make: